Categories and Themes

-The following are guidelines and up to the judges interpretation.
+Note: The following definitions are guidelines and up to the judge’s interpretation.

 Above or Below (Hi/Low Angle)

 A photograph of something above you or below you either from a low angle or hi angle respectively.
 This pretty much includes anything except eye level images.

 This category should include images that are in some way altered from the usual way it is viewed.
 The photograph can concentrate on color, form, texture, pattern, line or other aspect of the object.
 The subject of the photograph may be an identifiable object, but should be rendered in a way that the identity of the object is secondary to aspects of form, color (or tone), lines, shapes, or texture.
 That is, the subject may be recognizable, but the photograph should not be representational.
 The distinction can be subtle, and ultimately will reside with the judge.
 Click here for examples of Abstract Photography.